Does Medicare cover my Rhinoplasty or Nose job?

 - Benefits are payable for correcting a deviated septum (Septoplasty – MBS Item 41671) where performed in conjunction with Rhinoplasty.

-- Item 45638 applies where surgery is indicated for correction of nasal obstruction, post-traumatic deformity (but not as a result of previous elective cosmetic surgery), or both.
+- Item 45638 applies where surgery is indicated for the correction of nasal obstruction, post-traumatic deformity or both.
+But not as a result of previous elective cosmetic surgery.

-- Item 45639 applies where surgery is indicated for the correction of significant developmental deformity.
+- While Item 45639 applies where surgery is indicated for the correction of significant developmental deformity.

-Criteria for Medically Indicated Nose Reshaping – Rhinoplasty Surgery
+Typical Criteria for Medically Necessary Nose Reshaping – Rhinoplasty Surgery

 Find out more about which procedures are covered by Medicare / MBS Item Numbers